goksunberen/python-problem-solving/README.md

 # Python Problem Solving Challenges on HackerRank
-<p> These are the codes I wrote to solve the problems on HackerRank which are under the category "Problem Solving".</p>
+<p> These are the codes I wrote to solve the problems on HackerRank which are under the category of "Problem Solving".</p>